Coopers Creek, Daintree Rainforest, Queensland © Tourism Australia

 Day 6: Noosa

 One of Australia’s most popular holiday towns, Noosa is a place where you can combine great food with shopping, swimming, national parks and fun family activities, all within walking distance of your accommodation.
 At the Sofitel you’re right in the heart of things, on Hastings Street, which just so happens to run along Main Beach, a beautiful stretch of sand with gently lapping waves and stunning, clear water.
 Hire a stand-up paddleboard and get out there, or let the kids show you how it’s done.
 It’s just a couple of minutes’ walk from the beach to countless shops and eateries.
 Try the Noosa Surf Club for lunch, then head off on an easy bushwalk in Noosa National Park, which conveniently begins right at the end of Main Beach.
 Keep an eye out for koalas in the gum trees.
-After dark, stroll along Hastings Street, enjoying the fairy lights, and treat the kids to some pizza at Zachary’s.
+After dark, stroll along Hastings Street, enjoy the fairy lights, and treat the kids to some pizza at Zachary’s.

 Day 7: Hervey Bay

 After an early morning swim, say goodbye to Noosa Main Beach and hop in the car for the 184-kilometre (114-mile), two-and-a-half-hour drive to Hervey Bay.
 Of all the places in the world to go whale watching, this is perhaps the most famous, and for good reason.
 Each year, humpback whales take on an arduous annual migration from Antarctica to the warmer waters of the South Pacific, and back again, with newborn calves.
-And Hervey Bay is one of their favourite stopovers for some rest and relaxation.
+Hervey Bay is one of their favourite stopovers for some rest and relaxation.
 If you’re here between late July and November, you are in luck.
 On an afternoon cruise with Hervey Bay Whale Watch you’ll not only get incredibly close to whales, but you’ll be aboard a catamaran equipped with a hydrophone, so you can even hear them sing underwater.
 Soak up the sunset on your way back to Urangan Harbour, jump ashore, and take the five-minute walk to your accommodation, Akama Resort.

 Get up early for your hotel pick-up.
-Today, you’re off to the world’s largest sand island on a 4WD day tour with Fraser Explorer Tours.
-After a 30-minute barge crossing across the Great Sandy Marine Park (keep your eyes peeled for dolphins and dugongs) you’ll land at Wanggoolba Creek to begin your Fraser Island adventure.
+Today, you’re off to the world’s largest sand island on a 4WD day tour with K'gari Explorer Tours.
+After a 30-minute barge crossing across the Great Sandy Marine Park (keep your eyes peeled for dolphins and dugongs) you’ll land at Wanggoolba Creek to begin your K’gari adventure.
 You’ll walk among king ferns and ghost gums at Wanggoolba Creek, swim in impossibly beautiful water at Lake McKenzie, drive along a highway made of sand – Seventy Five Mile Beach – and jump aboard an optional extra: a scenic flight over the island, taking off and landing on the beach, and looking down on the rainforest, lakes, and breaching whales below.
 Along the way you’ll no doubt see some of the island’s famous wild dingoes, as well as float down Eli Creek, visit the dramatic, rusting Maheno Shipwreck, and check out the coloured sand formations of The Pinnacles, before heading back to Hervey Bay, exhausted but exhilarated.